-There are some dental issues that are so severe that patients may wonder if they should go to the hospital emergency room.
-This is generally not recommended.
-Emergency room doctors are not dentists and aren’t equipped to do dental procedures.
-Patients may be able to get some treatment for the problem if there is a medical aspect to it.
-For example, they could get pain medication, fever reducers, stitches, or having a broken jawbone set.
-But in almost all dental cases, they should attempt to see if a dentist can provide emergency services instead.
+Pain, bleeding, swelling, and especially oral trauma could indicate a dental emergency.
+It is generally not recommended to go to the emergency room for dental issues since emergency room doctors aren’t equipped to perform dental procedures.
+Patients may be able to get pain medication, fever reducers, stitches, or have a broken jawbone set, but in most dental emergencies, they should attempt to see if a dentist can provide emergency services instead.

-Gums may also bleed a lot if they have been torn or cut due to some type of trauma.
+Gums may bleed a lot if they have been torn or cut due to being hit in the mouth.
 Sutures might be necessary to stop the bleeding and prevent infection.
-This type of injury should be addressed right away.
+This type of injury is a dental emergency.

 Signs of Infection

-At home, a patient can try ice packs, over-the-counter pain medication and analgesics for the pain and fever until they can get to a dentist.
+At home, a patient can try ice packs, ibuprofen, and topical analgesics for the pain and fever until they can get to a dentist.
 The dentist will need to lance and drain the abscess—something that should not be attempted at home.
 If there is any trouble breathing or swallowing, the patient should go to an emergency room instead of waiting to see a dentist.

 Loose teeth in adults are not normal and could indicate a dental emergency.
-They could be the result of a trauma like being hit in the face or the sign of an infected tooth.
-Losing a tooth can affect the patient’s bite alignment and ability to chew.
-A dentist should be consulted about loose teeth to see if they can be saved.
+Loose or broken teeth could be the result of trauma or a sign of an infected tooth.
+Losing a tooth can affect the patient’s bite alignment and ability to chew, so a dentist should be consulted immediately about a loose tooth to see if it can be saved.

-A broken or chipped tooth does not necessarily count as a dental emergency.
-It may not look nice, but it can probably wait unless it causes other issues.
-For example, if the remaining tooth is jagged or sharp, it can cut into the lips and gums.
-A broken tooth can also affect the bite alignment and ultimately cause jaw problems.
-And, if a break goes too deep into the pulp of the tooth, there is a risk of bacteria and infection.
+Is a broken tooth a dental emergency?
+Not always, but compromised teeth can cause issues down the road.
+For example, if the remaining part of a broken tooth is jagged or sharp, it can cut into the lips and gums.
+And, if a break goes deep into the pulp of the tooth, there is a risk of bacterial infection.